mpostol/OPCUA.Common/README.md

-# OPCUA.Common
+# OPCUA.Common Repository

-The OPCUA.Common library was derived from CAS.UA.Common.
+## Executive summary

+The `OPCUA.Common` repository was derived from CAS.UA.Common and now, by design, it is also a consistent part of the broader concept [Object-Oriented Internet](https://commsvr.gitbook.io/ooi/).

-Intentioanlly this repository shoud provide NuGet definitios for all main components defined in the OPC UA specyfication and used esewhere, namely
+Intentionally this repository should provide NuGet definitions for all main components defined in the OPC UA specification and used elsewhere outside the OPC UA application (client/server), namely:

 - common definitions
 - data serialization